-The GR-1 has two forms of polyphony:
+The GR-MEGA has two forms of polyphony:

-- Grain polyphony: 128 grains per voice - Voice polyphony: corresponding to playing notes: 20 voices at the time of writing.. and 3 voices for spectral mode.
+- Grain polyphony: 128 grains per voice, - Spectral polyphony..
+12 chord notes per voice, - Voice polyphony: corresponding to playing notes: 20 voices at the time of writing.. and 3 voices for spectral mode.